smrchy/rsmq/README.md

 * No security: **Like memcached**.
 Only for internal use in trusted environments.
 * Similar to Amazon SQS (Simple Queue Service) - with some differences:
   * Durability depends on your Redis setup.
   * No ReceiptHandle.
 A message is deleted by the message id.
-    * This means that a message can be deleted if you store the id that is returned from the `sendMessage` method.
+A message can be deleted if you store the id that is returned from the `sendMessage` method.
   * No MessageRetentionPeriod: Messages stay in the queue unless deleted.
   * No bulk operations (SendMessageBatch, DeleteMessageBatch)
   * Some AWS specific features are missing